DarienBrito/TDMorph/README.md

-# TDMorph 3.1.0
+# TDMorph 3.1.0 (alpha)

 Please note that some things still need work, including documentation and such.
-This release is still a beta, although very close to an official version.
-I greatly appreciate your input in helping me find all left over bugs, so I can move to an official release as soon as possible.
+This release is in alpha version, very close to an official release.
+I greatly appreciate your input in helping me find all left over bugs, so I can move to an official version as soon as possible.

 Note that there are some differences with previous versions.
 Please refer to this [video demonstration](https://www.youtube.com/watch?v=qIXt53QVFt8&ab_channel=TouchDesigner) from minute 37, where I explain in detail what those are.